High-order Regularity Theory for High-contrast Elliptic Homogenization: Preliminaries

-The role of the random variable $\mathcal{X_H}$ is to act as the minimal scale in which the homogenization occurs.
-More specifically, it is the smallest scale in which the relative homogenization error is smaller than the \emph{error tolerance} $\delta\in(0,1]$ introduced in \cite{AK.HC} that we also briefly considered in Proposition \ref{p.Psimplyrenormellipt}.
-Technically, some of our estimates should contain this important parameter $\delta$, but we chose to omit it, since it does not play a significant role in our analysis.
+The role of the random variable $\mathcal{X_H}$ is to act as the minimal scale in which homogenization occurs.
+More specifically, it is the smallest scale in which the relative homogenization error is smaller than the \emph{error tolerance}~$\delta\in(0,1]$ introduced in \cite{AK.HC} that we also briefly considered in Proposition \ref{p.Psimplyrenormellipt}.
+Technically, some of our estimates should contain this important parameter~$\delta$, but we chose to omit it, since it does not play a significant role in our analysis.
+To be more precise, the role of~$\delta$ is important in the larger picture when considering homogenization, as it determines the upper bound for the size of the difference between $u$ in \eqref{ellipeq} and the homogenized solution~$\overline{u}$.
+However, from our perspective, this would simply mean carrying one extra factor around, which does not play any role in practice.
+For this reason, we have removed this parameter from our considerations to simplify the expressions.

-In \cite{ak} and \cite{akm}, it was useful to have an estimate for the dual norm of $H^1$ with respect to the scaled and volume-normalized sums of $L^2$ norms across the scales.
-This result was called the \emph{multiscale Poincaré inequality}.
-Naturally, it would be reasonable to ask whether there exists a similar result to control the negative Sobolev norms in terms of $L^2$ norms.
-As it turns out, the answer to this question is affirmative, which leads to the following slightly modified result presented in \cite[Lemma 5.5]{AK.HC} by utilizing Proposition \ref{corcontrolen}.
+Next, we wish to establish a result to control the negative Sobolev seminorms in terms of $L^2$ norms.
+This leads us to the following slightly modified result presented in \cite[Lemma 5.5]{AK.HC} that utilizes Proposition \ref{corcontrolen}.
+Although it is true that $\nf{\mathcal{X_H}}{3^n}\leq 1$ below, we want to keep this factor included on the right-hand side, as it keeps track of the quantitative decay of the homogenization error that is essential for obtaining quantitative results.

-\begin{lemma}[Controlling the Sobolev seminorms] Let $n\in\N$, $s\in(\nf\gamma2,\nf12)$, and~$u\in\mathcal{A}(\diamondsuit_n)$ with $3^n\geq\mathcal{X}_H$.
+\begin{lemma}[Controlling the Sobolev seminorms] Let $n\in\N$, $s\in(\nf\gamma2,\nf12)$, and~$u\in\mathcal{A}(\diamondsuit_n)$ with $3^n\geq\mathcal{X_H}$.
 Then, there exists a constant $C(d,s,\gamma)<\infty$ such that

 and